jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (1) This section applies while a person is subject to— (a) a non-entitlement period; or
-  (b) a stand down under section 316 (start and calculation of stand-down period); or (c) a sanction of suspension of 100% of a benefit under section 237, 270, or 280.
+  (b) a stand down under section 316 (start and calculation of stand-down period); or (ba) a reduction of the rate of a main benefit to zero under section 236, 236A, or 236C; or (c) a sanction of suspension of 100% of a benefit under section 237, 270, or 280.
 (2) The person is not entitled to receive—
   (a) an emergency benefit; or